Types of Water Contaminants & How to Make Water Safe

 CONS

-• High dosage UV filters can be relatively expensive to purchase.
+• High dosage UV filters can be expensive.

-• UV water systems require electricity to operate so will not work during a power outage.
+• UV water systems require electricity to operate so they will not work during a power outage.

 • May not be suitable for emergencies or survival needs unless the use of a generator is factored in.